andreruffert/rangeslider.js/README.md

 $('input[type="range"]').rangeslider();
 ```

-Check out the [website's section](http://andreruffert.github.io/rangeslider.js/#usage) on how to use rangeslider.js.
+Check out the [website's section](http://andreruffert.github.io/rangeslider.js/#usage) for further informations on how to use rangeslider.js.

 ## License